frmerinodynatrace/Dynatrace-Dashboards-Gen3/ReadMeConversionFrictionAnalysis.md

 - In the upper righthand corner, select Upload and select your json file
 - Refresh your dashboard list and launch your Dashboard
 - Modify the KPI variable filter and change appName and conversionGoal settings.
-- Modify the ConversionProperty variable filter and change the definition to your session property that indicates a converted session.

 # User Guide